cddesja/profileR/README.md

     to implement profile analysis and cross-validation techniques described in Davison & Davenport (2002) and Bulut (2013).

-Released versions are installable from [CRAN](http://cran.r-project.org/web/packages/profileR/index.html)

-and the developmental version can be installed by:
+Released versions are installable from [CRAN](http://cran.r-project.org/web/packages/profileR/index.html) and the developmental version can be installed by:

 ```R
 library(devtools)
 install_github(repo = "cddesja/profileR")
 ```

+#### Changes since v0.2
+- Added a wprifm, which performs a within-person random intercept factor model.
+- Changed cp to cpa to avoid confusion with cp in Linux and Mac environments.
+- Changed pc to pcv.